chizobavictory/rayda/README.md

 This project was built using React, Typescript, Tailwind CSS, Material UI and RTK Query.

+## Steps to run Code

+Clone the repo to your local machine

+Run yarn install or npm install to install all the dependencies

+Run yarn start

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts